k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/09_swagger.md

 4. Click the **Lock**, set a valid **Token** and then click [**Authorize**](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#web-services-authorization).

-   Use the Authenticate Product Web Service and enter the API Key or Username / Password as input in the body request to skip the Authorize as Client step in the remaining Web Services calls.
+   Use the **authenticate** Product Web Service and enter the API Key or Username / Password as input in the body request to skip the Authorize as Client step in the remaining Web Services calls.

 5. Click **Try it Out**!.
 Complete the parameters and then click **Execute** to display a response.